-Integrating IT into OT gives an organisation the capacity to leverage the capability of powerful and cost-effective analytics in the cloud.
+Integrating IT into the OT system gives an organisation the capacity to leverage the capability of powerful and cost-effective data analytics in the cloud.
 These analytics can identify areas of potential savings in the OT enterprise to reduce overall costs.

 Hybrid projects relying on IT and OT investment will meet fewer obstacles if the staff working on them have an agreed-on approach and the same set of standards and architecture plans.

-You’ve probably been familiar with the idea of convergence and bridging the divide between IT and OT for a while.
-The benefits speak for themselves but the associated challenges are enough to cause anyone to hesitate.
+You’ve been familiar with the idea of convergence and bridging the divide between IT and OT for a while.
+The benefits speak for themselves, but the associated challenges are enough to cause anyone to hesitate.

-Convergence isn’t an easy process.
-You’ll need to achieve buy-in from management, convince both sides to compromise, retrain some members of staff and take some time to actually determine what convergence means for your business.
-Will IT and OT simply collaborate more or will IT and OT systems physically integrate into a single shared platform?
+But Convergence of IT and OT systems isn’t a straightforward process.
+You’ll need to achieve buy-in from management, convince both sides to compromise, retrain some members of staff and take some time to determine what convergence means for your business.
+Will IT and OT simply collaborate more, or will IT and OT systems physically integrate into a single shared platform?